pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

         1. Click `Generate token`
         1. Copy the value of the token and put it in an open file (or better yet, store it in your password manager!)

-1. Create a Pactflow secret for the Travis token.
+1. Create a Pactflow secret for the Github token.
     1. In your Pactflow account:
         1. Go to the Secrets page
             1. Click on the Settings icon in the top left (it looks like a cog wheel) -> Select the `Secrets` tab from the menu on the left.